LET US CATER TO

 • Did you notice any other witnesses in the area who may be able to provide more information?

 • Do you have any expertise that could support your observations of the accident?
-This may include healthcare workers, police officers, car mechanics, etc. – Credibility of a witness goes up if they are at all familiar with issues related to the accident, such as medical issues or vehicle mechanics.
+This may include healthcare workers, police officers, car mechanics, etc. The credibility of a witness goes up if they are at all familiar with issues related to the accident, such as medical issues or vehicle mechanics.

 • Is there any additional information you can provide regarding the accident?